Cancellation properties for exotic $4$-dimensional positive scalar curvature metrics: Rigidity theorem for the diffeomorphism action in high dimensions

-This classifies smooth $M$-bundles $\pi: E \to X$, together with a bundle map $T_v E \to V_d^\theta$ from its vertical tangent bundle.
-We mention that $B \Diff^\theta(M)$ is usually disconnected and hence not the classifying space of a topological group; in \cite[Examples 1.32]{BotvinnikEbert} we worked out the homotopy type in some simple cases.
+\end{defn} This classifies smooth $M$-bundles $\pi: E \to X$, together with a bundle map $T_v E \to V_d^\theta$ from its vertical tangent bundle; the map \eqref{eqn:structuredBDiff} forgets the bundle data.
+We mention that $B \Diff^\theta(M)$ is often empty or disconnected and hence not the classifying space of a topological group; in \cite[Examples 1.32]{BotvinnikEbert} we worked out the homotopy type in some simple cases.

 As explained in \cite[\S 1.7]{BotvinnikEbert}, it is conceptually useful to think about $B \Diff^\theta (M)$ as the space of all $(N,\ell)$, where $N$ is a closed manifold which is diffeomorphic to $M$ and $\ell: TN \to V_d^\theta$ is a $\theta$-structure on $N$.
 In light of this, a point $\ell \in \Bun (TM,\theta)$ gives rise to a basepoint $(M,\ell) \in B \Diff^{\theta}(M)$, and we define